 Stay tuned to the College Board website for updates as the situation as evolves.

-A number of colleges and universities around the country (including the entire University of California system) have announced that they will waive standardized test requirements for their next admission cycle.
+A growing number of colleges and universities around the country (including the entire University of California system) have announced that they will waive standardized test requirements for their next admission cycle.